Afiea Nusrat Barsha

 Afiea Nusrat Barsha, known as Barsha, is a Bangladeshi actress and YouTuber.
 Starting her career as a model, she made her feature film debut in Iftakar Chowdhury's 2010 film Khoj: The Search with another newcomer Ananta Jalil.
 She had roles in the films Khoj: The Search, Hriday Bhanga Dheu and Most Welcome.
 She starring the Bangladeshi Film Din–The Day (2022) was released on 10 July 2022.

-Background
+Early life

 Barsha was born as Afiea Nusrat Barsha in Shahzadpur, Sirajganj, Bangladesh.

 Personal life

 Barsha married Ananta Jalil in 2011.
+Together they have two sons, Ariz Ibn Jalil and Abrar Ibn Jalil.

 In early 2013, Ananta and Barsha started divorce proceedings after Ananta claimed he caught Barsha having affairs with several men and claimed to have proof.
 Barsha sued Ananta for compensation for allegedly beating her.
 They later reconciled.
-Together they have two sons, Ariz Ibn Jalil and Abrar Ibn Jalil.